thomassimmer/NeoPass/README.md

 - Add, delete, and modify entries easily.
 - Copy passwords to the clipboard for easy pasting.
 - Ask for master password after 5 minutes of inactivity.
+- Ability to change the language of the application, with the selected language being saved and utilized upon subsequent launches of the app.

 ## Installation